MoFunCode/MoFunCode/README.md

 ---

 ### 🌍 A Bit About Me
-I'm 23, speak both Arabic and English, and now I'm learning a whole new language — code!
+I'm 23, speak Arabic, Tigrinya and English, and now I'm learning a whole new language — code!
 Programming feels like discovering a new way to express myself, and I’m loving the process so far.

 [![LinkedIn](https://img.shields.io/badge/-Let's%20connect%20on%20LinkedIn-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/mohamed-jami/)